 In fact, an RV composting toilet is two buckets.
 There’s one compartment for solids and one compartment for liquids.
-This separation is key to its functionality.
+This separation is critical to its functionality.

 A composting medium is used as the base of the solid compartment.
 Coconut coir is the most common base material.
-When your #2 is introduced to the coco-coir, the composting process slowly begins.
+The composting process slowly begins when your #2 is introduced to the coco-coir.

 The Benefits of RV Composting Toilets

-The reason we decided to use a composting toilet was for extended off-grid camping.
+We decided to use a composting toilet for extended off-grid camping.
 Both of our RVs were small.
 This means the black tank would have to be emptied every five days or so.

-The RV composting toilet allowed us to camp off the grid for up to 14 days without having to dispose of our waste.
+The RV composting toilet allowed us to camp off the grid for up to 14 days without disposing of our waste.

 Composting toilets are also environmentally friendly.
 They don’t use any water for flushing.